MisterMartin/PyPackage/README.md

 1. *\_\_main\_\_.py*: If you want to have a default way to run the package.
 1. Source: Your source code, in a subdirectory.

-"requests" was specified just as an example dependency.
-You can specify version requirements for the dependencies.
+"requests" was specified just as an example dependency in `pyproject.toml`.
+You can also specify versionrequirements for the dependencies.

 ## Directory structure

 ```sh